 Health and Safety coaches conduct Getting Started in Child Care (GSCC) sessions with prospective child care owners at no cost.
 These presentations are specific for the setting (licensed child care and certified child care) and address every step in the process of opening a child care center.
 After the GSCC session, participants will be well-equipped with the knowledge and resources needed to proceed.

-Technical assistance related to maintaining and achieving a rating in STARS, Quality Rating and Improvement System.
+Technical assistance related to achieving and maintaining a rating in Kentucky All STARS, Tiered Quality Rating and Improvement System.
 Providing Developmentally Appropriate Practices (DAP) to increase the level of quality care provided for young children.

 Health & Safety

-Technical assistance related to child care licensing standards and establishing and maintaining licensing and certification for providers.
+Technical assistance related to child care licensing standards, and establishing and maintaining licensing for providers.

 Technical assistance related to professional development and scholarships (college and non-college) for existing and potential early care and education scholars.

 Technical assistance to current and recruitment of potential early care and education trainers to ensure that Technical assistance for current credentialed trainers on instructional design, training development and delivery including required observations for credential renewal.
 Recruitment of prospective early care and education trainers to ensure that training needs are met in the region.

 Child care in the State of Kentucky: The Market Rate Survey is a resource that can be used to break down the cost of childcare from benefits/pay for employees to rates per age group of children.